 The reality of climate change is that extreme weather events will be more common.
 There will be more hot days and intense rainfall.
 We will continue to experience bushfires, floods and storms that put people at risk, destroy property and impact on communities, businesses, and the economy.
-As well as bushfires, floods and storms, Tasmanians also need to be think about:
+As well as bushfires, floods and storms, Tasmanians also need to be think about;

-other natural hazards, such as earthquake, landslides and tsunamis;

-intentional violence, cyber and other security hazards.
+- other natural hazards, such as earthquake, landslides and tsunamis; - pandemics and bio-security hazards; and - intentional violence, cyber and other security hazards.